freqtrade/freqtrade/docs/deprecated.md

 This command line option was deprecated in 2018 and removed freqtrade 2019.6-dev (develop branch) and in freqtrade 2019.7 (master branch).

+### the `--live` command line option

+`--live` in the context of backtesting allowed to download the latest tick data for backtesting.
+Did only download the latest 500 candles, so was ineffective in getting good backtest data.
+Removed in `2019-7-dev` (develop branch) and in freqtrade 2019-8 (master branch)